hatbocs/irc-gm/README.md

 # Instagram Request Canceler for Greasemonkey

 A GM script to cancel pending follow requests on Instagram.
+Ideally this would be handled through the API, but Facebook hasn't opened it up to non-business accounts.
+So we're stuck with something like this.

+Needed to handle someone breaking into my account and trying to request thousands of follows.

 ## Usage